cwi-dis/igor/doc/overview.rst

 Actions
 ^^^^^^^

-Then there is an ``actions`` module, populated from a special section of the database, that allows actions to be triggered by events.
-Here, *actions* are REST operations (on the database itself or on external URLs) using data constructed from the database, and *events* are one or a combination of:
+Then there is an ``simpleActions`` module, populated from a special section of the database, that allows actions to be triggered by events.
+Here, *simpleActions* are REST operations (on the database itself or on external URLs) using data constructed from the database, and *events* are one or a combination of: